Impaired Driving Accident Injury Lawyer

 Impaired driving from alcohol and drugs is the leading criminal cause of death and injury in Canada.
 According to Statistics Canada, in 2017, there were more than 69,000 impaired driving incidents reported by the police, including almost 3,500 drug-impaired driving incidents.

-As well, mixing alcohol and marijuana can quickly lead to impairment.
+Mixing alcohol and marijuana can quickly lead to impairment.
 The prohibited blood-alcohol concentration (BAC) is 80 milligrams or more (mg) of alcohol per 100 milliliters (ml) of blood.
 However, the prohibited levels of alcohol and cannabis, when found in combination, is 50mg or more of alcohol per 100ml blood and 2.5 mg or more of THC per ml of blood.
 One stiff drink and a bit of weed and a driver could be legally impaired.

 These relatively small amounts of alcohol and marijuana lead drivers to believe that they are fine to drive.
 However, ever at these levels, impairment of motor skills, reaction time, concentration and judgment can occur, leading to tragic consequences.
 It is some comfort that preliminary screening for alcohol can be done without reasonable suspicion that the driver has been drinking, and initial oral fluid drug screening can be administered on reasonable suspicion of drug use.
 However, despite these safeguards, impaired driving collisions remain a devastating and all-too-common reality.